mnlcz/writeups/Writerside/topics/Bandit.md

 ### Sending and receiving with netcat

-To setup the listener the user has to use the following command:
+To set up the listener the user has to use the following command:

 ```shell
 nc -lvnp 35000 &
 ```

-Where each parts corresponds to:
+Where each parts correspond to:

 - `nc -lvnp`: listen, verbose, no dns resolution, on specified port.
 - `35000`: port to listen to.
-- `&`: since the user is in a ssh session, is a good idea to run the listener on the background.
+- `&`: since the user is in an ssh session, is a good idea to run the listener on the background.

 Then the user has to start the setuid with the listener's port: